-CARS.COM — Stickers on cars can symbolize just about anything under the sun.
+CARS.COM — Bumper stickers on cars can symbolize just about anything under the sun.
 They can show support for a certain political candidate, identify you as a proud parent of an honor student or the fact that you just love that one special dog breed.
 Others are required by local laws, like city stickers.
 Some even come attached to your new car straight from the dealer.

 - Hair dryer with hot air settings